-Accessory dwelling units or mother-in-law apartments are not allowed on any property zoned for single unit dwellings which includes the RB zone, RE zone, all R-1 zones and all A zones.
+Accessory dwelling units or mother-in-law apartments are not allowed on any property zoned for single unit dwellings east of 4000 West, which includes the RB zone, RE zone, all R-1 zones and all A zones.

 The requirements for home occupations or home-based businesses are found in Section 7-7-115 of the City’s Zoning Ordinance.